-As mentioned above that an exhaust fan can be a good option if you have a small ventilation feature to keep the air inside fresh.
+As mentioned above, an exhaust fan can be a good option to keep the air inside fresh.

 - It’s recommended to keep the fan on about 30 minutes to an hour after you wash up so it helps to dry the bathroom from any water splash left.

 - Please make sure that you install the right fan based on the dimension of the bathroom so it gives an optimum result to dry the area.

 Homemade Spray Solution

 There are some options of homemade spray to remove the existing mold.
 The first spray solution is by diluting water and vinegar with a 1:1 ratio.

 The second solution is borax that can be used as it is or by crushing it into a powder form.
 Other than mold, this supply is also good to remove mildew.

 (You may also love this: Boho Bathroom Ideas: 20+ Catchy Decors for Small Bathroom)